ShikantazaTheFnord/emo_visualization_gridnheat/README.md

 Early MVP for real-time visualization of emotions.

 AI engine evaluates webcam recordings.
 Periodic returns contain a vector that is converted to a point in the valence/arousal diagram.
-Here only:
+Only mock data is used here.
+The app only demonstrates:
  - Conversion of the grid with react-grid-layout
  - Implementation of the coloring with heatmap.js
  - SVG implementation of the V/A diagram